 Rich knew he needed to help and Operation Honor Guard was born.

 The first item of business was to hold a fundraiser to purchase Danville American Legion Post 210's Honor Guard new uniforms.
 Since that brutally hot day in 2013, more than 40 Honor Guards have benefited from Operation Honor Guard, NFP grants.
-Help that number grow.
+You can help that number grow.